 Indoor rowing primarily works the cardio-vascular system but stresses many muscles of the arms, shoulders, back and legs, hence why it falls into the category as a strength-endurance sport.

-People new to rowing will often put too much emphasis on the upper body and neglect the importance of the legs in the stroke which give the stoke power in the drive.
+Rowing’s most common injury is lower back problems which can be attributed to bad technique.
+A good technique takes into account the mechanics of the movement and correct breathing.
+People new to rowing will often put too much emphasis on their upper body and neglect the importance of the legs in the stroke which give the stoke power in the drive.
 Back problems occur when the user leans too far forward or too far back which stresses the lower back muscles and leads to injury.

 Correct technique involves keeping the back fairly upright during the stroke and using the legs to begin the pull.
-Once the legs are straightening, the upper body comes into play to continue the stroke to the finish.
+Once the legs are straightened, the upper body comes into play to continue the stroke to the finish.
 Correct breathing is also important to keep a rhythm, so try to consciously breathe out on the drive and in on the recovery.